Essential Off Piste Safety Tips

 Get The Gear

-– Transceiver – used to finding people buried under the snow.
+– Transceiver – used to find people buried under the snow.

 – Probe – Used to probe down into the snow and located the individual.